IndoorAirQuality/Hello-World/README.md

-# Explore low cost sensers and learn how to make an IAQ Monitoring Applications
+# Learn how to make an IAQ Monitoring Applications